Send a letter now →

 Is a lawyer letterhead really necessary for a letter of demand?

 Not legally — anyone can send a letter of demand.
 But the debtor response rate differs materially.
 A letter on a registered legal practice's letterhead signals real escalation risk, while a self-sent template signals the creditor is testing the water.
-For undisputed B2B debts under $10k, lawyer letterhead is the highest-leverage spend you can make.
+For an undisputed debt of any size, lawyer letterhead is the highest-leverage spend you can make.

 What is the difference between a DIY template and a paid lawyer service?